-CALL FOR SUBMISSIONS: Short Audio Plays For TREATY PEOPLE (working title) – Burnt Thicket Theatre’s New Fiction Podcast
+CALL FOR SUBMISSIONS: Short Audio Plays For WE TREATY PEOPLE – Burnt Thicket Theatre’s New Fiction Podcast

-Burnt Thicket Theatre welcomes play submissions for a new series of digital audio dramas from diverse artists exploring the question, “What does it mean to be Treaty People?”
+Burnt Thicket Theatre welcomes play submissions for a new series of digital audio dramas from diverse artists exploring the question, “What does it mean to embrace all our relations?”
 Be provoked by this original fiction podcast and hear the stirring call to truth and reconciliation in our neighbourhoods, all across Canada.
 Captivating, unsettling, refreshing.

 Scripts must be: